-Here’s a Fact: Before the 1920s, people just lived with bad breath.
-It wasn’t until Listerine created a marketing campaign using a dusty old Latin word – halitosis –that made people think they needed treatment.
+Before the 1920s, people just lived with bad breath.
+It wasn’t until Listerine created a marketing campaign using a dusty old word called “halitosis”—“halitus” from the Latin word for “breath” and “-osis” from the Greek word for “diseased” or a condition of”–that made people think they needed treatment.
 Bad breath went from a pesky, personal problem to an embarrassing social stigma.